 If the animations on your mobile app appear to be janky, but only on the first run, this is likely due to shader compilation.
-Flutter’s long term solution to shader compilation jank is Impeller, which is in early developer preview (behind a flag) on the master channel for iOS.
-(It’s not yet available on Android.)
-Before continuing with the instructions below, please try Impeller on iOS, and let us know in a GitHub issue if it doesn’t address your issue.
-Impeller on Android is being actively developed, but is not yet in developer preview.
+Flutter’s long term solution to shader compilation jank is Impeller, which is in the stable release for iOS and in preview behind a flag on Android.

 What is shader compilation jank?

 A shader is a piece of code that runs on a GPU (graphics processing unit).
 When the Skia graphics backend that Flutter uses for rendering sees a new sequence of draw commands for the first time, it sometimes generates and compiles a custom GPU shader for that sequence of commands.
 This allows that sequence and potentially similar sequences to render as fast as possible.